GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 By default, every entity and field in Drupal is exposed via JSON:API with access controls.
 Generally, it is best to only expose the data that
 consumers actually need.
-Conceptually, only Schema.org type and properties should be exposed via JSON:API with a few exceptions.
+Conceptually, only Schema.org types and properties should be exposed via JSON:API with a few exceptions.